swcarpentry/good-enough-practices-in-scientific-computing/index.md

 5. Functions and variables have meaningful names
     *   The larger the scope, the more informative the name
 6. Dependencies and requirements are explicit (e.g., a requirements.txt file)
+7. Commenting/uncommenting are not routinely used to control program behavior
+    *   Use if/else to control behavior
+    *   Use configuration files or command-line arguments for parameters

 ## Collaboration